YinHK-gameDev/unity-learn/user interface/UI Toolkit/UI Builder/README.md

 3. Select **Extract Inlined Styles to New Class**.
 This creates a **`.background`** class selector with the inline styles you set for the root element and updates the UI Document (**UXML**) for the root visual element to use the class selector instead of the inline styles.
 4. In the Viewport window, select **File > Save**.

+### Add elements

+You need to add elements to the hierarchy to create UI.
+To add an element to the hierarchy in UI Builder, drag it from the Library tab into the Hierarchy window.
+You can also double-click on an element in the Library to append it to the Hierarchy.
+By default, elements aren’t named, so they appear in the Hierarchy as their type name.

+To name an element, double-click on the item in the Hierarchy, or update the Name attribute in the element’s Inspector window.

+ Unique naming in UI Toolkit isn’t enforced, so they’re only for identification within the UI.
+UI Builder doesn’t use element names for any internal identification or functionality.

+To build a hierarchy, you can drag one or more elements in the Hierarchy to reorder them or move them between parents.